1.Vulnerability Management Overview

 How is vulnerability management different from risk-based vulnerability management?

-Traditional vulnerability management practices, which we refer to as legacy vulnerability management, give you a theoretical view of vulnerabilities and risks.
-It uncovers threats a vulnerability could introduce into your environment, but it doesn’t discover threats that pose real risk.
+Traditional vulnerability management practices, also called legacy vulnerability management, give you a theoretical view of vulnerabilities and risks, uncovering threats a vulnerability could introduce into your environment, but without indication of which threats pose real risk.

 Without clear insight into actual risks, your security team can get bogged down trying to remediate vulnerabilities that may not pose actual risk and can miss finding and remediating critical vulnerabilities more likely to impact your organization.